Skip to content

 What’s in Conventional Cat Litter (and Why It Matters)

-The two big categories in conventional litter are clumping clay (usually sodium bentonite) and crystal/silica gel litters.
+The two big categories in conventional cat litter are clumping clay (usually sodium bentonite) and crystal or silica gel litters.
 Clay litters clump by swelling and binding moisture; silica litters absorb odour in porous beads.
-Both can be effective, but they also bring trade-offs:
+Both can be effective, but they also bring trade-offs that matter for cats, humans and the environment.

 • Dust: Fine particles are inherent to mined clay and can arise from silica bead abrasion.
 Dust becomes airborne when pouring, scooping or digging, and can settle on surfaces throughout the home.